EMBO Workshop

 Registration is not yet open for this event.
 If you are interested in receiving more information please register your interest.

-Recent decades have witnessed a profound transformation in molecular biology research, fueled by revolutionary technologies that have greatly enhanced our ability to systematically and quantitatively measure biological molecules.
+The last decade has witnessed a profound transformation in molecular biology research, fueled by revolutionary technologies greatly enhancing our ability to systematically and quantitatively measure both molecules and cells.
 The use of genomics, proteomics, and imaging have become routine, generating vast amounts of high-resolution data that characterise biological systems across multiple scales, ranging from molecules to organisms.
-This technological leap allows us to describe biological systems in quantitative terms with unprecedented resolution and provides a solid foundation for formulating mechanistic models that elucidate the intricacies of biological functions.
+This technological leap presents an opportunity to describe biological systems quantitatively in order to formulate mechanistic models, find general principles of multi-scale systems, and confront the grand challenge of engineering new cellular behaviors in the face of biological complexity.

 “It was a fantastic meeting with diverse talks that combined technology development with interesting biological questions.
 I truly enjoyed it and learned so much in a short time.” – Abdel Mazouzi, Netherlands Cancer Institute, The Netherlands